Avanti un altro!: Final game

 In the final stage, the last person sitting in the chair plays to win his entire jackpot plus €100,000.
 The contestant has 150 seconds to answer 21 questions incorrectly.
 Each question has two choices, and the contestant must select the incorrect option.
 Choosing the incorrect answer allows the contestant to move on to the next question; if the contestant chooses the correct answer, he or she must start over from the beginning of the list.
 In addition, the contestant must answer each question within two seconds (they may interrupt the question); failure to answer within that time also forces the contestant to start over.
 (Starting in 2015, the contestant does not have to answer within any specific time limit.)
 If the contestant can successfully answer all 21 questions incorrectly within 150 seconds, he or she wins all the money built up during the game, plus an additional €100,000.

 If time runs out, the score money from the game is out of play, and the contestant continues to play for a jackpot that starts at €100,000 and decreases by €1,000 for each second beyond the initial time limit.
 Once the jackpot reaches €50,000 (reduced to €30,000 from 2015 to 2023), a light beam (the "freeze ray") is activated, and the contestant may place his or her hand into the beam, thus "freezing" the jackpot and stopping it from counting down further.
 Once the jackpot is frozen, the contestant is given one last chance to answer all the questions from the beginning.
 If the contestant makes a mistake at any point during his or her final run (whether by choosing the correct answer at any point, or taking too long to respond - two seconds prior to 2015, or 10 seconds from 2015 on) the jackpot is lost and their game is over.
 The game also ends in failure if a further 100 seconds elapse beyond the initial time limit, allowing the money to count down to €0.

-In prime-time celebrity specials since 2017, the rules are changed to allow for a better chance for more money to go to charity.
-In these games, the celebrity has a total of 250 seconds, and the amount of money donated to charity is based on the celebrity's best run during the game: